How Gut Bacteria Affects Weight Loss!

 Discover how your gut bacteria determines which diet is best for your bodies weight loss.
 Systems biologists at Chalmers University of Technology have for the first time successfully identified in detail how some of our most common intestinal bacteria...

 In the short term, Jens Nielsen believes the research will make it easier for physicians to identify overweight patients who are at higher risk of cardiometabolic disease and could truly achieve major health benefits by modifying their diet and losing weight.
-Fairly soon it should be possible to design diet recommendations that take the gut microbiome of individual patients into account.
-Karine Clement is already thinking along these lines and new follow up clinical experiments are being designed.

 "In the long term we might be able to add intestinal bacteria for patients whose metabolism does not function properly," she explains.